aeris by iRobot

 Progressive education

-Instead of presenting all filtration data upfront, content was layered to support different levels of user curiosity.
+Content was layered to support different levels of curiosity.

 Trust reinforcement